 And as if Brian has supersonic hearing, he blows a whistle and assembles us in front of a large banner of glitzy gold paper saying:

-And he cuts a string and the paper drops to reveal a sparkling gold pyramid.
-And it’s even taller than Brian and is actually a pyramid made out of Chocolate Gold Pyramids!
+He cuts a string and the paper drops to reveal a sparkling gold pyramid.
+It’s even taller than Brian and is actually a pyramid made out of Chocolate Gold Pyramids!

-“Da-daaah!” sings Brian, as we each get handed three chocolates.
+“Da-daaah!” sings Brian, and we each get handed three chocolates.

-They look so nice that it’s almost a shame to have to peel one, but I tear off the foil and ite the top and gooey caramel spills down my chin.
+They look so nice that it is almost a shame to have to peel one, but I tear the foil and bite the top off and gooey caramel spills down my chin.
 And I don’t care because it’s so delicious!